 The truth is that families all over the Muslim world have stories like this.

-Rav Alon Anava has mentioned his own family's story, explaining how because of this, he has Jewish cousins is Syria & Lebanon who think they are Muslim.
+Rav Alon Anava has mentioned his own family's story, explaining how because of this, he has Jewish cousins is Syria & Lebanon who believe themselves to be Muslim.

 My sister-in-law's aunt or great-aunt suffered the same fate in Morocco.
-She was forcibly married to a Muslim.
+She was abducted & forcibly married to a Muslim.

 A couple of years back, one of this abducted woman's sons contacted the Jewish relatives in Eretz Yisrael.

-They accepted him with open arms, but he betrayed their trust somehow (my sister-in-law didn't go into any detail) and they felt they could not trust him in their homes.
+Though they accepted him with open arms, he betrayed their trust somehow (my sister-in-law didn't go into any detail), so as a result, they felt they could not trust him in their homes.

 He returned to Morocco, leaving his mother's Jewish family members feeling disappointed & exploited.